Lord Kanaloa

 Lord Kanaloa (ロードカナロア, Rōdo Kanaroa) is a Japanese Thoroughbred racehorse and sire.
 A specialist sprinter, he recorded his first important success in 2011 when he won the Grade 3 Keihan Hai at Kyoto Racecourse.
 In the following year he won once from his first four starts but then emerged as a world-class performer with wins in the Sprinters Stakes and the Hong Kong Sprint, becoming the first Japanese horse to win the latter race.
-Lord Kanaloa was even better in 2013 winning the Takamatsunomiya Kinen before stepping up in distance to take the Yasuda Kinen.
-In the autumn he repeated his wins in the Sprinters Stakes and the Hong Kong Sprint and ended the year rated as one of the best racehorses in the world.
+Lord Kanaloa was even better in 2013, winning the Takamatsunomiya Kinen before stepping up in distance to take the Yasuda Kinen.
+In the autumn he repeated his wins in the Sprinters Stakes and the Hong Kong Sprint and ended the year rated as one of the best racehorses in the world, and was also voted Japanese Horse of the Year.

 Background

 Lord Kanaloa is a bay horse with no white markings bred in Hokkaido, Japan by the K I Farm.
 His sire, King Kamehameha, was one of the best Japanese colts of his generation, beating a field including Heart's Cry and Daiwa Major in the 2004 Japanese Derby.
 His other winners as a breeding stallion include Rose Kingdom (Japan Cup), Belshazzar (Japan Cup Dirt), Rulership (Queen Elizabeth II Cup) and Apapane (Japanese Fillies' Triple Crown).
 Lord Kanaloa's dam, Lady Blossom, won five of her twenty-four races between 1998 and 2001, and was a descendant of Somethingroyal, the dam of Secretariat and Sir Gaylord.

 In July 2008, Lord Kanaloa was sent to the JRHA Select Foal Sales but was not sold.
 Lord Kanaloa entered the ownership of the Lord Horse Club and was sent into training with Takayuki Yasuda.
 The horse is named after a figure in Hawaiian mythology.